Can Emotional Trauma Cause Brain Damage? Here’s How It Can and How You Can Heal

 The Amygdala

-PTSD causes increased activity in the amygdala, the brain's region that is tied to fear responses.
-When someone responds to stimuli that are in some way connected to their traumatic experience, this hyperactivity in the amygdala leads to high-stress levels, panicking, and anxiety.
+PTSD causes increased activity in the amygdala, the brain's region tied to fear responses.
+When someone responds to stimuli that are in some way connected to their traumatic experience, this hyperactivity in the amygdala leads to high-stress levels, panic, and anxiety.

 The Ventromedial Prefrontal Cortex